Agenda

 • Use protected bikeways or shared-use paths on higher-speed streets.

-• Designate slower neighborhood streets as Class III bike routes, with bike route signs and sharrows where they help make the network legible.
+• Designate useful slower streets as Class III bike routes, with bike route signs, sharrows, and traffic calming where they help make the network legible.

 Projects

-Designate Walnut Boulevard and Other Slow Streets as Class III Bike Routes
+Designate Slow Streets as Class III Bike Routes

-Make slower streets near downtown and schools legible as comfortable bike routes.
+Make useful slower streets legible as comfortable bike routes to schools, downtown, BART, parks, and trails.

 Cost